“Control the water and you control everything.” The Mayor of Dirt in Rango (2011)

 Under Swiss law, the government can still commandeer into national service the private vessels from the six companies that own them.

 At the beginning of the 1970s, hydropower accounted for almost 90 percent of domestic electricity production.
 With the advent of nuclear power, this has since dropped to 56 percent.
-The government estimates the production of its 643 main hydropower plants at 1.8 billion Swiss francs.
+The government still estimates the production of its 643 main hydropower plants at 1.8 billion Swiss francs.

 The country has 103 lakes over 30 hectares in area, a number that may increase because of climate change with fast-melting glaciers and snowfields creating new bodies of water.